slobzheninov/Glyphs-Scripts/README.md

 Center Selected Glyphs sets equal left and right sidebearings within the same width for all layers of selected glyphs.

 ## Export to All Formats
 Batch-exports the currently active font to otf, ttf, web (woff, woff2) and variable formats.
-Optionally, exports each format to a subfolder.
-Optionally, exports all fonts currently open in Glyphs.
+Options:
+* Separate folders for each format
+* Separate folders for each familyName
+* Export only the current or all open fonts
 Added an option to post-process (compress) exporteed otf/ttf to web formats, which is faster than exporting them from Glyphs.
 Needs FontTools.
 To stop exporting, delete or move the folder.